-The dataset that we used for our tests is composed of 1,227 photos of landmarks located in Pisa and was used also in (Amato et al., 2010).
+The dataset that we used for our tests is composed of 1,227 photos of landmarks located in Pisa and was used also in [2].
 The photos have been crawled from Flickr, the well known on-line photo service.
 The dataset we built is publicly available.
-The IDs of the photos used for these experiments together with the assigned label and extracted features can be downloaded from (Falchi, 2010).
+The IDs of the photos used for these experiments together with the assigned label and extracted features can be downloaded from [10].
 In the following we list the classes that we used and the number of photos belonging to each class.
-In Figure 1 we reported an example for each class in the same order as they are reported in the list below:

-- Leaning Tower (119 photos) leaning campanile - Duomo (130 photos) the cathedral of St. Mary

-- Battistero (104 photos) the baptistery of St. John - Camposanto Monumentale (exterior) (46 photos) - Camposanto Monumentale (field) (113 photos) - Camposanto Monumentale (portico) (138 photos) - Chiesa della Spina (112 photos) Gothic church - Palazzo della Carovana (101 photos) building - Palazzo dell'Orologio (92 photos) building - Guelph tower (71 photos) - Basilica of San Piero (48 photos) church - Certosa (53 photos) charter house
+In Figure 1 we reported an example for each class that are: Leaning Tower (119 photos); Duomo (130 photos); Battistero (104 photos); Camposanto Monumentale (exterior) (46 photos); Camposanto Monumentale (field) (113 photos); Camposanto Monumentale (portico) (138 photos); Chiesa della Spina (112 photos); Palazzo della Carovana (101 photos); Palazzo dell'Orologio (92 photos); Guelph tower (71 photos); Basilica of San Piero (48 photos); Certosa (53 photos).